Are you involved in a sporting organisation negotiating a high-value sponsorship agreement?

 What are your rights in relation to defamation and privacy?
 In the ever-evolving area of online defamation, we are abreast of the current issues and can affirm your rights around slander and defamatory comments on the internet.

-Discrimination is hot topic across the sporting sector.
+Discrimination is a hot topic across the sporting sector.
 We can assist you in asserting your rights in relation to discrimination centred on disability, race, religion, gender and age.
 We advise locally and nationally on gender discrimination and pregnancy issues.
 You can also be represented in cases of harassment and vilification.

 Our team is renowned for expertise in sports integrity and is at the forefront of providing advice and solutions in this complicated field of international sport law.
 We can assist you to devise best practice rules, policies and procedures that champion good sportsmanship, fairness and inclusivity.
-We can undertake training sessions aimed at your key stakeholders including management, medical staff and players of key sports integrity issues such as anti-doping, performance-enhancing drugs, match-fixing, gambling and corruption.
+We can undertake training sessions aimed at your key stakeholders, including management, medical staff and players of key sports integrity issues such as anti-doping, performance-enhancing drugs, match-fixing, gambling and corruption.

 1 / 4